rackerlabs/docs-developer-blog/_posts/2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool.md

 {% img center 2018-11-29-Introduction-to-load-and-performance-testing-with-gatling-tool/pom-xml.png %}

-The configurations can also be done in pom.xml file, like the multiple simulations’ execution, includes/excludes filters, etc. Check the [Gatling documentation](https://gatling.io/docs/current/extensions/maven_plugin/#configuration) for more configuration examples.
+In **pom.xml**, you can configure things like the multiple simulations’ execution, includes/excludes filters, etc. Check the [Gatling documentation](https://gatling.io/docs/current/extensions/maven_plugin/#configuration) for more configuration examples.

 #### Usage
 To execute your tests, you can directly launch the gatling-maven-plugin with the test or execute goal: